zarr-developers/zarr-python/docs/index.rst

 Status
 ------

-Zarr is still in an early, experimental phase of development.
+Zarr is still in an early phase of development.
 Feedback and bug reports are very welcome, please get in touch via the `GitHub issue tracker <https://github.com/alimanfoo/zarr/issues>`_.